Bulletin

 ______________________________

-April Diary 2025
+July Diary 2025

 Tuesdays: Scuttlebugz each Tuesday during term time

-Wednesdays: Tea and Chat 9.30 am-12 noon.
+Wednesdays: Tea and Chat 9.30am - 12 noon.
 Food

 bank, shower & washing facilities during session.

-Prayer Meeting 9th and 23rd at 12.15 pm.
+Prayer Meeting 2nd, 16th and 30th at 12.15 pm.

-Midweek Faith Group 2nd, 16th, and 30th at 7.00 pm
+Midweek Faith Group 9th and 23rd at 7.00pm - 8.30pm

-Fridays: Tea and Chat 9.30am-12.00 noon Food bank,
+Fridays: Tea and Chat 9.30am-12.00 noon.
+Food bank,

 shower & washing facilities during session.
-Short

 ___________________________